akanksha5241/Library-Management-System-JAVA/README.md

 * Click **File → Open Project**
 * Select `Library_Management_System`

+📌 Required Libraries (Important)

+After opening the project in NetBeans, you must add the following 2 JAR files to the project libraries:

+mysql-connector-java-8.0.11.jar
+→ For MySQL database connectivity

+jcalendar-1.4.jar
+→ For Issue Date & Return Date picker

+➕ Steps to Add JAR Files in NetBeans

+open project Library_Management_System in apache netbeans

+Go to Libraries -> click on right click -> Add JAR/Folder -> and then this above 2 files add in this libraries folder

+Select:

+mysql-connector-java-8.0.11.jar

+jcalendar-1.4.jar

+Click OK

+✅ After this, both JAR files should appear under the Libraries folder of the project.

 ### 3️⃣ Database Setup

 * Create a MySQL database (example: `library_db`)